JohnLCaron/rlauxe/docs/CaseStudies.md

 * Both the cvrs and the redacted pool totals reference a BallotType, which can be used as the Card Style Data.
 * We are not given the count of ballots or undervotes in the redacted pools.
 * The StatementOfVotes gives us enough information to calculate Nc.
-* We estimate the undervotes and pool counts as explained below, and adjust the contest Nc to be consistest with the ballot manifest.
+* We estimate the undervotes and pool counts as explained below, and adjust the contest Nc to be consistest with the card manifest.

-**createBoulderElection(isClca = false)** create a OneAudit by assuming that each pool has a single CardStyle, which allows us to use style based sampling.
+**createBoulderElection(isClca = false) OneAudit, hasStyle** create a OneAudit by assuming that each pool has a single CardStyle, which allows us to use style based sampling.
 This constrains the way that undervotes are added to the pools.
 We need to know the number of cards in each batch.
 We dont, so we approximate it, and adjust Nc.

-**createBoulderElection(isClca = true)** creates a CLCA by simulating cvrs in each pool and adding to the regular cvrs.
+**createBoulderElection(isClca = true)  CLCA, hasStyle:** creates a CLCA by simulating cvrs in each pool and adding to the regular cvrs.
 This allows us to characterize the pool variances.

 Its not possible to run an IRV audit with redacted CVRs.
 There are lines called "RCV Redacted & Randomly Sorted", but they dont make much sense so far.
 To do IRV with OneAudit you need to create VoteConsolidator for each pool from the real cvrs.